The outdoor deck is a traditional and practical place to capitalise on our temperate climate and make the most of outdoor living.

 Despite the versatility of composite boards, natural timber is still the more popular choice.
 The two basic categories are hardwood or treated pine.

-Hardwoods such as merbau, spotted gum, blackbutt or forest red are strong, durable choices that withstand the extremes of the Australian climate well.
+Hardwoods such as merbau, spotted gum, blackbutt or forest red are strong, durable choices that withstand extremes of climate well.
 Prices start at about $5 a metre for 90 x 19mm merbau decking boards.

 ACQ treated pine features a greenish tinge that weathers to a light grey-brown, and is very cost effective, starting from about $3 a metre.
 It is lightweight, making construction and transport easier, and can be stained as desired.

 ACQ treated pine decking boards are cost effective and lightweight, and can be stained as desired